forax/write_your_own_java_framework/COMPANION.md

 ## Java Compiler generics attributes

-Parametrized types, named generics in Java, are verified at compile time but disappear at runtime.
+Parametrized types, named generics in Java, are verified at compile time but disappear at runtime (_erasure_).
 In order to allow separate compilation ; a library, and an application compiled independently ;
 the compiler insert a special attribute into the classfile.